Samantha-Nicehouse/TD/README.md

 Could have:

 6. As a user, I could map a trail of my adventure.
-7. As a user, I could share tips and advice for optimal use of a metal detector.
+7. As a user, I want to edit my discovery list.
+8. As a user, I want to edit my user profile.

 Would have:

- 8. As a user, I could share tips and advice for optimal use of a metal detector with other app users.
+9. As a user, I could share tips and advice for optimal use of a metal detector with other app users.
      (NO ONE actually shares locations of valuable discoveries or valuable discoveries to due to intentional finding laws.)